Othernet-Project/bottle-streamline/docs/source/intro.rst

 When a CBRH is invoked, it is basically instantiated (its ``__init__`` method is invoked).
 Unlike handler functions, CBRHs don't do any actual work when they are invoked/instantiated.
-Instead, they implements the container interface of the `iterator types
+Instead, they implement the container interface of the `iterator types
 <https://docs.python.org/2/library/stdtypes.html#typeiter>`_ and presents
 itself as an iterator.
-The CBRH object is, therefore, the http response itself.
+The entire CBRH object is, therefore, acts as a http response.

 .. note::
     CBRH classes are *not* subclasses of :py:class:`~bottle.HTTPResponse`.